uwu/shelter/packages/shelter-docs/docs/guides/injection.md

  - Use IPC to ask the node side for the shelter JS, and then execute that in the webFrame
  - Use IPC to ask the node side for the original Discord preload, then chainload it.

-## Desktop: `alpm-hooks`
+### Desktop: `alpm-hooks`

 On Linux, some package managers support scripts that run upon certain operations.

-We have a set of scripts that can install, uninstall, etc. shelter automatically, and provide hooks for Arch Linux's pacman to automatically reinject shelter after a host update.
+We had a set of scripts that can install, uninstall, etc. shelter automatically, and provide hooks for Arch Linux's pacman to automatically reinject shelter after a host update.

-These inject the traditional installer automatically, to provide host update resistance.
+These injected the traditional installer automatically, to provide host update resistance.

-They are provided by [the `shelter` AUR package](https://aur.archlinux.org/packages/shelter).
+They were provided by [the `shelter` AUR package](https://aur.archlinux.org/packages/shelter).

+Since host 1.0.136, the host location changed to be in users' home directories, not system wide, so we no longer have scripts that can automatically install the traditional injector.
+This package is just a no-op now.

-## Desktop: Kernel
+### Desktop: Kernel

 [Kernel](https://kernel.fish) is a generic electron mod.

 Once setup, you can install the [shelter loader package](https://github.com/uwu/shelter/tree/main/injectors/kernel), which works almost identically to the traditional installer, but kernel manages loading our preload and chainloading the original preload for us.

-## Browser: MV2

-On the browser, we can inject shelter from a content script.

-We store shelter in extension storage, and at page load, grab it out of extension storage and run it.

-Then, we fetch shelter, and if its different, store it and reload.
-This usually happens very quickly and isn't noticeable, but is necessary as if we fetch then run, we're too late.

-Finally, we use a background script to remove CSP.

-## Browser: MV3

-This works similarly but subtly differently to the MV2 injector.

-First, we use declarative net request to remove CSP as necessary.

-Then, we use a content script to inject a script tag to the page that does the actual injection.

-That then uses localStorage pretty much identically to the MV2 content script.